quaap/AudioMeter/README.md

 * Avg: Simple average of the sound.

-Future Features
+Planned features
 * Show numbers on the scale.
 * Add dBFS (decibels relative to full-scale).
-* Hide the advanced controls by default.
+* Ability to hide the advanced controls.

+Future Features?
 * Make meter fit a variety of screen sizes.
 * Allow a log of the readings.
 * Fancier display.